-Glass seaming machine best practices
+Glass seaming best practices

-Glass seaming can be performed wet or dry.
+Seaming can be performed wet or dry.
 These methods vary due to preference and application.
 Both methods are designed to achieve the same result, but inherently have their own advantages and drawbacks.
 There are also numerous automated systems utilizing other grinding or sanding methods that again are typically selected due to application and preference.
 We will discuss dry seaming by hand in this blog post.

 When you’re dealing with tempered glass, strength and durability are key, but safe handling is also very important.
 All of these factors are enhanced by glass seaming, or sanding the edges of sharp, cut glass.
 The unseamed edge of a lite of glass is susceptible to flaking off while undergoing the heating process causing unwanted ceramic roll contamination within the furnace.
 Technically, you can truthfully say that the strongest glass edge is a proper, clean cut edge on an annealed lite of glass but realistically, the difference is measurable in annealed glass but insignificant after tempering since the glass is now 4 to 5 times stronger than it was in its previous annealed state.

 How to properly use a glass seaming machine

 Proper seaming is critical to the glass tempering process.
 If seaming is poorly executed, small fractures can occur in the glass where it meets the seaming machine belt.
 These fractures release small particles that are not removed by washing, and remain on the glass when it enters the furnace.
 The particles can also stick to the rollers, damaging and pitting other glass.

 Use these guidelines to ensure proper glass seaming.